Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 Should I tell my ex I don’t want to be friends?

-Knowing how to deal with an ex is always tough, especially if you still have feelings for them.
+It’s always tough to know how to deal with an ex, especially if you still have feelings for them.
 If you’re wondering whether or not you should tell your ex that you don’t want to be friends, first consider your reasons.

 Are you trying to protect yourself from getting hurt again?
 Or are you afraid that staying in touch will make it harder to move on?
 There’s no right or wrong answer; only you can decide what’s best for you.